Detaining the Poor:

 Phone calls home from prisons and jails and increasingly common remote video visits typically cost $1 per minute.
 The high prices of these communications products act like a regressive tax, charging the people who have the least the most to keep in touch.
 As a result, more than a third of families of incarcerated people fall into debt to cover phone and visitation costs.
 And it is these same family members who defendants often turn to when trying to scrape together money for bail bonds or other criminal justice fines and fees.

-protect incarcerated people and their family members from these high costs, a federal court has stayed parts of the FCC’s last round of regulations.
+While the Federal Communications Commission has been working to protect incarcerated people and their family members from these high costs, a federal court has stayed parts of the FCC’s last round of regulations.
 States and local governments should not wait around until the lawsuit is resolved.
 Instead, they should follow the lead of many states such as New York and, recently, Mississippi by immediately reducing the rates in their phone and video visitation contracts.
 States and local governments should also protect the in-person visitation rights of people in local jails and resist the temptation to replace free in-person visitation with expensive computer chats.
 Recognizing how video visitation is cost-prohibitive for many families, the state of Texas as well as Multnomah County, Oregon and Alameda County, California have all protected in-person visitation rights for people in local jails.

 https://www.prisonpolicy.org/reports/incomejails.html